-(i-v) The CNIPA convenes quality management related meetings to find out issues affecting the CNIPA's ability to achieve intended results of the QMS, and identifies risks and opportunities related to the performance of the QMS.
+(i-v) The CNIPA convenes quality management related meetings to find out issues affecting the CNIPA's ability to achieve intended results of the QMS, and identifies risks and opportunities related to the performance of the QMS, and quality management meetings are platforms to discuss potential issues affecting the CNIPA's ability to achieve intended results of the QMS if needed.
 The CNIPA communicates with interested parties through various channels to understand their needs and expectations, such as receiving user feedback, conducting user satisfaction surveys and holding meetings with users.